OpenClassrooms has a long, interesting story. It all started in 1999!

-At the time, we sold advertisements on the website and books from the most successful online courses.
-It went so well that we ultimately sold over 150,000 books and managed to raise 2 million euros from a famous Paris-based VC, Alven Capital, to help us expand our projects.
+At the time, they sold advertisements on the website and books from the most successful online courses.
+It went so well that they ultimately sold over 150,000 books and managed to raise 2 million euros from a famous Paris-based VC, Alven Capital, to help expand their projects.

 2013-Present: Becoming OpenClassrooms

 In 2013, Pierre and Mathieu officially transformed the project into OpenClassrooms, an online platform initially offering free courses on several subjects.
 But that was just the beginning.